AIM-IT4/QuantitativeDerivativeModels/README.md

 ## Contact 📧

-For any questions, feel free to reach out to us at jha.8@iitj.ac.in.
+For any questions, feel free to reach out to me  at jha.8@iitj.ac.in.